 France, Italy, Japan, and China also have military bases present.
 The US and Djibouti military have a $31 million train-and-equip partnership, with direct and indirect US military payments amounting to over $200 million annually, approximately 10% of Djibouti’s annual GDP.
 The base is not only of strategic importance to the US but serve as a hub for NATO allies France and Italy as the partners also utilise the base capabilities.
 UK and German military assets are also present, as is the case for Japan, a key partner in US interests in the South China Sea.
 Leased in 2001, Camp Lemonnier is facing a growing threat from Chinese soft power manoeuvres in the region.

-Djibouti denies authorisation for Russia to build a military base, on the grounds that the country does not want to become a proxy warfare battleground.
+Djibouti denied authorisation for Russia to build a military base, on the grounds that the country does not want to become a proxy warfare battleground.
 This may be too late.
 Through a combination of infrastructure and economic deals, Chinese firms are the largest source of revenue for Djibouti, controlling approximately 40% of such infrastructure projects.
-These projects are crucial for infrastructure-readiness for the belt and road initiative, the Djibouti-Ethiopia Railway project and Djibouti-Ethiopia Water pipeline are part of these packages.
+These projects are crucial for Chinese influence in Africa and infrastructure readiness for the belt and road initiative.
+The Djibouti-Ethiopia Railway project and Djibouti-Ethiopia Water pipeline are part of these packages.

 The US is in a position to compete with China by engaging in new infrastructure projects under more favourable terms.
 This will not only reduce Chinese influence but will increase the viability of US bases on the continent.
 Common ground must also not be underestimated.
 By tackling terrorism and piracy, keeping the Red Sea open to commerce serves both US and Chinese interests.
 It is yet unclear what this new power dynamic in East Africa will manifest into, whatever the case, the US must reposition itself to ensure the dynamic does not become one-sided dominance.